mpv-player/mpv/DOCS/man/input.rst

     This property is read-only, and change notification is not supported.

 ``clipboard``
-    The clipboard contents, only works when native clipboard (``--clipboard-enable``) is supported on the platform.
+    The clipboard contents.
+Only works when native clipboard is supported on the platform.
     Depending on the platform, some sub-properties, writing to properties, or change notifications are not currently functional.